chriskohlhoff/executors/README.md

     await to_accts[i]->deposit(amount, ctx);

 Stores the resume point into `ctx` and suspends the coroutine.
-The `ctx` object is a completion token causes the coroutine to automatically resume when the `deposit()` operation completes.
+The `ctx` object is a completion token that causes the coroutine to automatically resume when the `deposit()` operation completes.

 As the name suggests, stackless coroutines have no stack that persists across a resume point.
 As we cannot use any stack-based variables, we instead use a lambda capture `i` as our loop counter.
 The lambda object is guaranteed to exist until the coroutine completes.